 So many brands, so many models!
 The ebike revolution is well under way but how do you choose?

 Commuters are among the most common ebike frame design.
-Many allow you to mount the bike by stepping through the frame, rather than hitching your leg over the rear of the bike (better for hips, knees, or modesty).
+Many allow you to mount the bike by stepping through the frame, rather than hitching your leg over the rear of the bike.
 They are usually referred to as ‘hard-tails’ (ie: no rear suspension) and the front suspension forks have limited travel or ‘springiness’.
 You can install seat-post suspension, but essentially commuter bikes are most suited to sealed or well-worn paths.

 I chose the Ordica because of its light weight (21kgs), excellent power-to-weight ratio, slim integrated battery, responsive and well-balanced mid-drive motor, and overall compact design.
 The riding position and seat are very comfortable (especially with a Thudbuster seat post), and the bike is easy to carry in the back of an SUV.
 The battery lasts about 90 kms using the two lowest assist settings, and power is delivered smoothly through its responsive torque sensor.
 It is a sweet bike to ride.